16 Different Types of Christmas Trees (With Pictures)

 10. Virginia Pine Tree

-The Virginia Pine Tree is a medium-sized tree that grows well in poor soils.
+The Virginia Pine Tree is a medium-sized tree that grows well in poor soil.
 You usually find them from Long Island through the Appalachian Mountains into Tennessee and Alabama.
-It’s a smaller tree that normally grows between 18 and 60 feet tall, making it a great Christmas tree.
+It’s a smaller tree that grows between 18 and 60 feet tall but makes an attractive Christmas tree.